aol/actionize/readme.md

 ### Nest Reducers (Immutable JS Structure)

-An implementation is provided for combining nesting results into an [Immutable](https://facebook.github.io/immutable-js/) structure:
+An implementation is provided for nesting results into an [Immutable](https://facebook.github.io/immutable-js/) structure:

 **`nest.immutable(parent, reducers)`**